insure logo

 Most states allow insurers to base car insurance rates on gender since crash statistics are different for males and females.
 Data shows males are more likely to crash — especially in the early years of driving.

-According to a study by IIHS, crashes involving male drivers tend to be more severe than those involving female drivers.
-Insurers tend to rate accordingly.
-Here’s how much male and female drivers pay for car insurance.
+A study by the IIHS found that crashes involving male drivers are generally more severe than those involving female drivers, which is why insurers often adjust rates accordingly.
+Here’s a breakdown of what male and female drivers typically pay for car insurance.

 GenderAverage annual premium